OpenTechSchool/html-css-beginners/core/portfolio-2.md

 Then, take an image that you like.
 It should be big enough and with good resolution.

 Just after the nav tag, include your image and give it a class name.
-Now you need to set the width of just this image as 100%.
+Now you need to set the width of just this image as full-width, which is 100%.

 	.home-imag {
 		width: 100%